 When it comes to skincare, there are a few things you know you absolutely don’t want to find on the ingredients list of your next product.
 Parabens, sulfates, formaldehyde, coal tar dyes— and comedogenic ingredients.

 Understanding what comedones are and why you should avoid them is key to keeping your skin healthy, clear and glowing.
-To get you up to speed on all things comedogenic and non, we’ve put together a comprehensive guide to the skincare term.
+We’ve put together a comprehensive guide to comedogenic ratings and the comedogenic scale.

-A comedo is a single, skin-colored bump found on the skin, the plural for which is comedones.
-They appear most frequently on the forehead and chin of acne prone skin and can come in six variations.
+A comedo is a single, skin-colored bump found on the skin, the plural form which is comedones.
+They appear most frequently on the forehead and chin of acne-prone skin and can come in six variations.

 Open comedones: Blackheads, or comedones with bacteria that has reached the surface of the skin and oxidized.